kyberdrb/Linux_tutorials/GENERAL_multimedia_file_conversion_cmds.md

 **Note:** Before running `parallel`, make sure the file name contains only alphanumeric characters and symbols.
 The file name mustn't contain white characters, like spaces, unique language characters, like 'ö', 'ä' etc.
-Otherwise `parallel` splits the filename and treats them as multiple files which produces and error message or it ignores the altogether
+Otherwise `parallel` splits the filename and treats them as multiple files which produces and error message or it ignores them altogether